Sparse Recovery With Integrality Constraints: The -case

-In fact, the proofs that yield Theorem~\ref{thm:nspsReal} can almost literally be translated to the case of $\Prob{1}{\Z^n}$ and $\Prob{1}{\Z^n_+}$ by additionally requiring integrality of the nullspace vectors.
-Thus, we immediately obtain the following result.
+In fact, the proofs referenced for Theorem~\ref{thm:nspsReal} can almost literally be translated to the case of $\Prob{1}{\Z^n}$ and $\Prob{1}{\Z^n_+}$ by additionally requiring integrality of the nullspace vectors.
+Thus, we immediately obtain the following novel result.

 \begin{theorem} Let $\A \in \R^{m\times n}$ and $S \subseteq [n]$. \begin{enumerate} \item Every vector $\hat{\x}\in\Z^n$ with $\supp(\hat{\x})\subseteq S$ is the unique solution of $\Prob{1}{\Z^n}$ with $\b\define\A\hat{\x}$ if and only if $\A$ satisfies $\NSP{\Z^n}$ w.r.t.\ the set $S$.
 Moreover, $\A$ is $(s,\Z^n,1)$-good if and only if $\A$ satisfies $\NSP{\Z^n}$ of order~$s$. \item Every vector $\hat{\x}\in\Z^n_+$ with $\supp(\hat{\x})\subseteq S$ is the unique solution of $\Prob{1}{\Z^n_+}$ with $\b\define\A\hat{\x}$ if and only if $\A$ satisfies $\NSPP{\Z^n}$ w.r.t.\ the set $S$.
 Moreover, $\A$ is $(s,\Z_+^n,1)$-good if and only if $\A$ satisfies $\NSPP{\Z^n}$ of order~$s$. \end{enumerate} \end{theorem}